Let's Go Exploring! #177. The Do-Nothing Diet grand finale.

 Thanks for tagging along

 As always, hit reply to share any thoughts or questions or just to say hello.
-I love hearing from you, and I always reply (unless it looks spammy).
+Hearing your stories is one of my biggest rewards.

 I make most of my work free to entertain, inspire and educate.
 If you enjoy my stories, books, blog or worksheets, please share this newsletter with a friend.
 It helps keep me motivated, and more importantly, it helps other people.